zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 ### What about expansion teams?
 As stated prior, expansion teams (such as Austin FC for the 2021 Season) are given the same Elo rating as any starting team.
 For their distributions, however, a little creativity is needed.

-Generally speaking, expansion teams don't really do so well in their inaugural season.
+Generally speaking, expansion teams don't really do well in their inaugural season.
 ![Expansion Elos](https://user-images.githubusercontent.com/67310349/119240242-61401480-bb1c-11eb-9678-b11856f9e129.jpg)

 This can be due to a variety of reasons, such as the squad lacking chemistry, the youth teams/development system still being structured, an inexperienced coaching staff, etc. So for expansion teams, it is assumed that there strength is somewhere in between that of past expansion teams, meaning the results for the first seasons of all expansion teams since 2005 are used for the Poisson regression.
 This is changed to their actual match based regressions after they have played enough of them.